MicrosoftDocs/power-automate-docs/flow-docs/developer/embed-flow-dev.md

 ## Configuring your client application

 You will need to configure your client application with Flow Service Scopes (Delegated Permissions).
-If the Azure Active Directory (AAD) app used for the widget integration uses a 'code grant' authorization flow, the AAD app needs to be preconfigured with delegated permissions that are supported by the Flow service.
+If the Azure Active Directory (AAD) app used for the widget integration uses a 'code grant' authorization flow, the AAD app needs to be preconfigured with delegated permissions that are supported by Microsoft Flow.
 This provides delegated permissions that let the application:

 -   Manage approvals
 -   Read approvals